 Tests for bone cancer

-This page tells you about tests you may have if your doctor suspects you have a bone cancer.
+This page tells you about tests you may have if your doctor suspects you have a cancer that started in your bones (primary bone cancer).
 If you have cancer that has spread to your bones from somewhere else, this is not the right page for you.
 We have information on secondary bone cancer that will be more suitable.

 Tests for bone cancer

 Your GP or specialist will examine you and ask about your symptoms, medical history and general health.
 You may then need to have more tests.

 You will probably have an X-ray.
 You may also have a bone scan or an MRI scan.
 For an MRI scan you lie very still inside a large machine.
 The scan is painless but rather noisy.
 Some people can't have an MRI, for example, if they have a pacemaker.